ZPump/zPump/AI_HELP_PROMPT_LIFETIME_ISSUE.md

 ## Request

 Please provide:
-1. **Detailed explanation** of why our attempts failed
+1. **Detailed explanation** of why our attempts failed, especially:
+   - Why the scoped block pattern (Attempt 7) still fails on assignment
+   - Whether we can use `ctx.remaining_accounts` without assigning it to a variable
+   - What we're missing about isolating borrows in scoped blocks
-2. **Working solution** with code examples
+2. **Working solution** with code examples, particularly:
+   - How to properly implement the scoped block pattern if that's the correct approach
+   - Alternative patterns if scoped blocks don't work with Anchor's Context
 3. **Alternative architectures** if no direct solution exists
 4. **Best practices** for handling this pattern in Anchor programs
 5. **Any known limitations** or workarounds in the Anchor framework
+6. **Specific guidance on the scoped block pattern** - whether:
+   - We should pass `ctx.remaining_accounts` directly to functions without assignment
+   - There's a way to structure the assignment that avoids the conflict
+   - This pattern requires a different Anchor version or Context API

-We've spent significant time on this issue and have tried multiple approaches.
+We've spent significant time on this issue and have tried multiple approaches, including the scoped block pattern that was recommended.
 We're open to any solution, including architectural changes, if that's what's needed.

+**Most Recent Question:** The scoped block pattern seems correct, but even assigning `ctx.remaining_accounts` to a local variable within the block causes the lifetime conflict.
+Is there a way to use it without assignment, or is there something fundamental we're missing about how Anchor's Context lifetime system works?

 Thank you for your help!